yuxing26liu/Power-Outage-Predictor/index.md

   frameborder="0"
 ></iframe>

-This box plot shows how outage duration varies across different U.S. climate regions.
+This plot allows us to see how outage duration varies across different U.S. climate regions.
 The East North Central and Northeast regions display longer and more variable outage durations, as seen from the wider spread and presence of high outliers.
 This suggests that regional climate factors—like extreme snow or storms—may affect how long it takes to restore power.

-### Urban Population % vs. Customers Affected
-Is there a relationship between % urban population (POPPCT_URBAN) and severity?
+Then, we tried to see if there is a relationship between percentage (%) of urban population (POPPCT_URBAN) and its severity through a **scatterplot**.

 <iframe
   src="assets/urban_vs_customers.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

 This scatter plot explores the relationship between how urban a state is and how many customers are affected during major outages.
 While most outages cluster below 1 million affected customers, there is a noticeable upward spread in highly urbanized states (above 80% urban population), suggesting denser regions might be more vulnerable to large-scale service disruption.

-### Outage Duration by Month
-Do outages in summer or winter tend to be longer or larger?
+Lastly, we tried to see if outages in summer or winter tend to be longer or larger through a **box plot**.

 <iframe
   src="assets/duration_by_month.html"